hashicorp/terraform-provider-aws/website/docs/r/kinesisanalyticsv2_application.html.markdown

 The `flink_application_configuration` object supports the following:

 * `checkpoint_configuration` - (Optional) Describes an application's checkpointing configuration.
-* `monitoring_configuration` - (Optional) Describes configuration parameters for Amazon CloudWatch logging for an application.
+* `monitoring_configuration` - (Optional) Describes configuration parameters for CloudWatch logging for an application.
 * `parallelism_configuration` - (Optional) Describes parameters for how an application executes multiple tasks simultaneously.

 The `checkpoint_configuration` object supports the following: